 How Do Proteases, the All-Important Digestive Enzymes, Factor In?

 It’s okay.
 You can laugh.
 Proteases?
 Really?
 What kind of name is that?
 Moving on… Now you know a little more about enzyme lactase and its role in food intolerance.
 So let’s talk about the essential digestive enzymes: proteases.
 (We told you this was going to be science-filled!)
 Proteases break down proteins.

 These digestive enzymes break down all proteins, from breastmilk to eggs.
 If your baby lacks one or more of these enzymes, their body can’t properly break down ANY protein.
 So think beyond the common infant allergens like soy and cow’s milk.
 No protease, no digestion of other food proteins.

 This can lead parents to think that supplementing with a protease enzyme supplement can help.
 We’re sorry to report that scientific data doesn’t back this up.
 We discuss enzymes thoroughly here.

-We know that whatever food proteins a mother consumes while breastfeeding transfer to her breast milk.
+We know that whatever food proteins a parent consumes while breastfeeding transfer to breast milk.
 This is where what you eat and what you cut out enters the picture.
 With infant food allergies, it’s most likely your little one is reacting to food proteins they’re getting in breast milk.

 Many babies diagnosed with cow’s milk protein intolerance (CMPI) or milk soy protein intolerance (MSPI) actually have food protein-induced allergic proctocolitis (FPIAP).
 Frustrating?
 Yes.
 Unfortunately, the medical field doesn’t get it right all the time.
 You can learn more about other specific infant food allergies here.